Sustainability

 "When everything we do relies on the sun, relies on taking care of the land, it seems second nature to go solar."
 Henry Chiles, 5th Generation

 Everything we do at the orchards is dependent on Mother Nature.
-As a 5-generation farming family, we have always been thankful for what nature provides.
+As a fifth generation farming family, we have always been thankful for what nature provides.
 We are proud to be stewards of tomorrow.

 That’s why we’ve gone solar!
-Tucked near the tree lines of Carter Mountain Orchard, on the rooftop of Chiles Peach Orchard’s Farm Market, and at the production facility in Covesville are vast solar arrays providing clean, renewable power for orchard operations.
+Tucked near the tree lines of Carter Mountain Orchard, on the rooftop of Chiles Peach Orchard’s Farm Market, at the production facility in Covesville, and at our storage facility in Batesville are vast solar arrays providing clean, renewable power for our orchard operations.

 There’s a lot going on behind the scenes at the orchards, especially when it comes to production.
-Our fresh fruit and veggies are grown across 1,500 acres at 9 properties throughout Albemarle County and the surrounding area.
-From our cold storage, packing house, kitchens, and retail locations, to tractors and other orchard equipment, running orchards requires a great deal of energy.
+Our fresh fruit and veggies are grown across hundreds of acres throughout Albemarle County and the surrounding areas.
+From our cold storage, packing house, kitchens, and retail locations, to tractors and other orchard equipment, running a farm requires a great deal of energy.

-In 2018, we partnered with Charlottesville-based Sigora Solar to install our solar array, which includes 559 solar panels at Carter Mountain Orchard and 224 at Chiles Peach Orchard.
-Together, the solar power installation produces enough clean energy to save hundreds of thousands of dollars in energy costs and reduce our reliance on fossil fuels.
+In 2018 we began our solar journey which includes 559 solar panels at Carter Mountain Orchard and 224 at Chiles Peach Orchard.
+Together, the solar power installation produces enough clean energy to significantly reduce our reliance on fossil fuels.

 Crown Orchard Company and Chiles Family Orchards